BiPUJ/BioInfoProject/README.md

 # BioInfoProject
-Module for Pdb in python
+Module for PDBe and RNACentral in python